bcherny/resume/coffee/main.coffee.md

 				title: 'Director of web and product development'
 				description: 'Thin layer chromatography analysis software'
 				responsibilities: """
+					- Researched, developed, and implemented a fast and affordable alternative to existing laboratory densitometry software
+					- Created an automated pipeline for retrieving and delivering, testing and analyzing, and delivering printed test results for clients' samples
+					- Created an administrative backend for clients to place and track orders
-					Creating a product website and administration backend for clients, as well as researching, developing, and implementing a fast and affordable alternative to existing medical densitometry software.
-My solution drove down the cost of high resolution thin layer chromatography imaging and densitometry software and hardware from $20,000 fixed cost for hardware plus $200 per test to $20 fixed and under $1 per test.
-I implemented the software using HTML, CSS, JavaScript, PHP (using the [GD](http://php.net/manual/en/book.image.php) and [ImageMagick](http://php.net/manual/en/book.imagick.php) imaging libraries), and MySQL.
+					- Drove down the cost of high resolution thin layer chromatography imaging and densitometry testing from $20,000 fixed cost for hardware plus $200 per test to $20 fixed and under $1 per test

-					I also developed an automated web-based solution for printing test results in multiple formats, which helped drive down the cost of printing from over $2 per test to under $0.01 per test.
-The printing solution included a custom data-to-printable-HTML templating engine, CSS for layout, and Canvas (using [Raphael.js](http://raphaeljs.com/)) for charts.
+					- Implemented custom software for analysis and management using HTML, CSS, JavaScript, PHP (using the [GD](http://php.net/manual/en/book.image.php) and [ImageMagick](http://php.net/manual/en/book.imagick.php) imaging libraries), and MySQL
 				"""
 				skills: ['HTML', 'CSS', 'JavaScript', 'PHP', 'MySQL', 'Photoshop', 'Illustrator', 'Stata', 'R', 'Print design'] },{